TosbackCgusBridge-Bot/CGUs-versions/Shockwave/Privacy Policy.md

 *   Family &.
 Kids
 *   Music &.
 Photos

 We're making Shockwave.com even better!
-While we're making these improvements, site login, registration and purchasing will be down on Wednesday, July 31st.
+While we're making these improvements, site login, registration and purchasing are unavailable.
 But don't worry—you can still play your favorite online and download games!
 Game on!

 About Shockwave